 CONTACT ALL OF YOUR WEDDING VENDORS

-If you have decided to proceed with your elopement of five people then you will need to contact all of your wedding vendors who will be on the ground, on the day, and confirm they are still comfortable servicing your wedding (as you never know, they may have an elderly person in their care, or regularly be in contact with an immunocompromised friend or family member or they me simply be more comfortable away from large crowds).
+If you have decided to proceed with your elopement of 10 guests then you will need to contact all of your wedding vendors who will be on the ground, on the day, and confirm they are still comfortable servicing your wedding (as you never know, they may have an elderly person in their care, or regularly be in contact with an immunocompromised friend or family member or they me simply be more comfortable away from large crowds).
 What agreement you come to is between yourself and your vendor .

 If you have decided to postpone your wedding then provide each vendor with the six alternate dates supplied by your venue and see who is available when.
 We recommend bcc’ing them all in on the one email and noting down each of their availability as they reply.
 You may prioritise key vendors like your photographer over others, it all comes down to what is most important to you.
 For any vendors who sadly can’t attend or service your new date, it is unlikely (due to the nature of their contracts and/or cancellation policies) that you’ll get your deposit back.
 Again this will depend on each vendors terms and conditions and will need to be a conversation that is respectfully held with each vendor individually.